ibronit/signature_device/README.md

 # Signature Service

-Demo application to create signature devices and sign data with the created signature devices.
+Demo application to create signature devices.
+With the created signature devices the signature service can also create signatures for the provided data.

 ## Prerequisites & Tooling